cretz/temporal-sdk-go-advanced/temporalsqlite/README.md

 recommended for large requests/responses.

 As mentioned in the "Serialization" section, this project serializes the entire database as an LZ4-compressed blob for continue-as-new.
-Since that means it is used as the workflow parameter and since the serialized state is used as a parameter for the workflow, it is also stored in history.
+Since the serialized state is used as a parameter for the workflow, it is also stored in history.
 In practice this means that while dozens of inserts may only result in a 2K blob, many hundreds/thousands can easily exceed 20K or more.
 This project is not recommended for large databases.

 ## Building

 This project may be used as a library or a CLI.
-To build the CLI, with the latest `Go` on the `PATH`, from this directory run:
+To build the CLI, with the latest `go` on the `PATH`, from this directory run:

     go build ./cmd/temporalsqlite

-Here is the usage defa

 ## Usage and CLI Walkthrough

-Commands here use the build `temporalsqlite` CLI binary, but that can be replaced with `go run ./cmd/temporalsqlite` to skip the build step.
+Commands here use the built `temporalsqlite` CLI binary, but that can be replaced with `go run ./cmd/temporalsqlite` to skip the build step.
 Here is output of `--help`:

 ```